 At this massive grub hub, there’s only one rule: Come hungry.
 The Brooklyn Flea spin-off draws more than 10,000 visitors per day with a slew of 75 to 100 incredible food vendors.
 Our pro tip?
 Make sure you peruse the lineup before you go—those mouthwatering scents and the bevy of choices can make you dizzy (and the dense crowds can make you hangry).

 Out of all the street fairs in New York, this Lower East Side hot spot has the trifecta: Great food, shopping vendors and live entertainment.
-Although Hester Street Fair is most notorious for its wide selection of finger-lickin’ bites (awesome dishes joining the fray this year include slammin’ bento boxes from NYture Natto x Chiso and sips from Pilot Kombucha), it’s really upping its entertainment factor with themed events such as a vintage day with Housing Works on May 13 and a lobster-and-beer blowout on May 27, at which the best seafood joints might compete for the best lobster tail.
+Although Hester Street Fair is most notorious for its wide selection of finger-lickin’ bites (awesome new dishes join the fray every week), it’s really upping its entertainment factor with themed events such as a vintage day and a lobster-and-beer blowout, at which the best seafood joints might compete for the best lobster tail.